 From an operational standpoint, in 2010 we continued to focus our near-term strategy and market initiatives on growing our service provider and digital next generation communications offerings while still supporting our core VoIP reseller and direct-to-consumer business segments.
-We also relaunched our sales and marketing efforts, hiring a Vice President of Business Development and Sales and additional members of our Sales Department, and expanded our sales and marketing capabilities.
-Finally, we obtained additional financing in connection with the transactions with D4 Holdings described below in "Liquidity and Capital Resources".
+We also relaunched our sales and marketing efforts, hiring a Vice President of Business Development and Sales, and expanded our sales and marketing capabilities.